 Emily-Jane didn’t suffer from a lack of socialization.

-My parents went to great lengths to socialise us.
-We had church every Sunday and my father started a youth group to encourage meetings with young Christians.
-We met weekly with a homeschooling group and six of us had regular classes in dance, music and languages.
-My parents were completely dedicated to our education, but frequently socialising ranked higher in our family’s priorities.
+My parents went to great lengths to socialize us.
+We had church every Sunday, and my father started a youth group to encourage meetings with young Christians.
+We met weekly with a homeschooling group, and six of us had regular dance, music, and languages classes.
+My parents were utterly dedicated to our education, but frequently socializing ranked higher in our family’s priorities.

 Although Melissa’s family valued homeschool socialization more than education, all her siblings did amazingly well and academically scored well into the 20th percentile.

 Best friends, Ben and Jesse, also said they had a positive homeschooling socialization experience:

 We grew up together in a homeschooling group with four or five large families.
-Each family did their own thing [academically] and then we socialised together through the week.
+Each family did their own thing [academically], and then we socialized together through the week.
 We all knew each other through church.

 From these interviews, I found home educated students were certainly doing no worse than their peers in public school.
 Many loved their social experiences and developed into well-rounded individuals able to interact effectively with people of all ages and backgrounds.

-Most homeschooling parents are so aware that a lack of socialization has negative effects that they strive to socialize their children thoroughly.
+Most homeschooling parents are so aware that a lack of socialization has adverse effects that they strive to socialize their children thoroughly.
 Research indicates that home-educated children are not deficient in social skills and can fit into society well after finishing their homeschool.
 So if you’re thinking about homeschooling and you’re worried about socialization, don’t be.
 Just get your children into social groups, and they’ll be socialized!